This post outlines a strategy for anyone who wants to know how to get their website on Google’s first page.

-At the time of writing, this particular blog is less than four months old, is already on Google’s first page across multiple keywords, and is picking up traffic quickly.
+When this post was first written, the blog (which used to sit on the takanomi.com domain) was less than four months old, but was already on Google’s first page across multiple keywords, and picking up traffic quickly.

-For example, one such keyword is where to publish content for marketing, for which it’s got a prominent #1 position via a Featured Snippet.
+For example, one such keyword is where to publish content for marketing.
+It quickly gained a prominent #1 position via a Featured Snippet.

 (At least for some users.
 Google delivers personalized results, so not all users see the same listings).

-This might look impressive, but I’m highlighting it to make a point.
+This might all look impressive, but I’m highlighting it to make a point.